Links (Connections)

 ILink

-always has 2 channels that never change in whole lifetime of the link: ILink.PlayerChannel
+always has two channels that remain constant throughout the lifetime of the link: ILink.PlayerChannel

 and ILink.ServerChannel